-Also user can press "RECORDER" button to enter the "Trend".
+Also user can press "RECORDER" button to enter the "Trend" and press [F1] to choose DMMTrend.

 The device will record the measurement value of the input port continuously and plot measurements over time.

 - 3. Press [F4] to stop or run recording data. - 4.
 At the second page of the menu you can choose manual or auto mode to record the data.
 After select Manual as "On", record data manually.
 A Record presses a record.